rpetit3/pasty/README.md

 _Pseudomonas aeruginosa_ serotyper (PAst) is available as a web-service from [CGE - PAst](https://cge.cbs.dtu.dk/services/PAst-1.0/).
 The web-service works great, but is not the most efficient for 100s of genomes.
-So I looked into original implementation available available at [PAst](https://github.com/Sandramses/PAst).
+I also looked into the original implementation available at [PAst](https://github.com/Sandramses/PAst).
 I tried my best to start tweaking it to meet my needs, but unfortunately my Perl skills have dulled over the years!
-So, I decided to rewrite this Python.
+And it ended up being easier and quicker to just rewrite it in Python.

 ## Introduction